 If your child has been abducted or there is a threat of abduction, you must act quickly.

-If you have any concerns about the above issues, please do not hesitate to contact a member of the Chambers Legal team at James Maguire & Co who would be happy to assist you.
+If you have any concerns about the above issues, please do not hesitate to contact a member of the team at Maguire Family Law who would be happy to assist you.

-James Maguire & Co is a specialist firm of Family Law and Divorce Law solicitors based in Wilmslow, Cheshire.
+Maguire Family Law is a specialist firm of Family Law and Divorce Law solicitors based in Wilmslow, Cheshire.
 We offer legal advice to parties going through a divorce including the financial issues which flow from this (including pensions), linked business issues, international aspects and any relevant issues concerning the children.
 We also offer legal advice in relation to matters covered in this blog and general Children Law advice.